troysellers/sforceSlackInt/Slack Integration Guide.md

 /contact | https://app_name.herokuapp.com/contact | POST | Salesforce Contacts
 /case | https://app_name.herokuapp.com/case | POST | Salesforce Cases

+Once you create your first Slash command you will land on the configuration page, this has all the details you are going to need for configuration of the Heroku app.
+To create a second (or third!) navigate back to the Cofigurations On <your slack team> section using the breadcrumb navigation, then add another configuration.

 You will need to create a separate Slash Command for each use case, configuring a Slash command should look like this.
 This is also where you will get you Slack Token that needs to be configured in your Heroku application.

 ![Configure](8.2 - slashConfig.png)